yingtaoluo/Spatial-Temporal-Attention-Network-for-POI-Recommendation/README.md

 A2.2: Pre-training of embedding is an effective approach and can further improve the performance for sure.
 Unfortunately, the focus and contribution of this paper are not on embedding pre-training but on spatio-temporal linear embedding, and pretraining is not used in baselines, so we do not use it in our paper.
 Nevertheless, it will be a contribution if you conceive new ideas to improve embedding efficiency.

 Q2.3: Would it be better to construct edges based on spatial distances instead of using distances?
-A2.3: If the edges (the graph) can truly reflect the relations between each loaction and each user, then yes.
+A2.3: If the edges can truly reflect the relations between each loaction and each user, then yes.
 Ideal 0-1 edge relation is a stronger representation.
 However, constructing edges merely based on spatial distances can raise problems.
-Consider the case where a 30-kilometer metro takes less time than a 5-kilometer walk.
-From the data, we know nothing about transportation.
+Consider that a 30-kilometer metro takes less time than a 5-kilometer walk.
+From the data, we only know spatial distances.

 Q2.4: What do you mean by setting a unit spatiotemporal embedding?
 A2.4: ![image](https://github.com/yingtaoluo/Spatial-Temporal-Attention-Network-for-POI-Recommendation/blob/master/unit_embedding.png)